What we do

 People living in poverty with disability are the world’s poorest people.
 We transform the lives of people with disability, their families and communities in the poorest places of the world.

-Every year, we help over 20 million people living with and at risk of disabilities in more than 48 countries worldwide.
+Last year, we helped over 5.7 million people living with and at risk of disabilities in 18 countries worldwide.

 To find out how our work changes lives read some of the stories of our work.